-Towards the end of Year 10, students suddenly find themselves at the top of the School, as exam classes are absent on exam preparation time.
+Towards the end of Year 10, students suddenly find themselves at the top of the school, as exam classes are absent on study leave.
 At this point we gently introduce to students the future we offer; they get to explore the Sixth Form block and hear about the route through further to higher education.
-Right at the start of Year 11, students have an opportunity to discuss their options one-to-one with senior members of staff, who are able to advise them about choosing A-level subjects and eventual career aspirations.
+Right at the start of Year 11, students have an opportunity to discuss their options one-to-one with senior members of staff, who are able to advise them about choosing post-16 subjects and eventual career aspirations.
 These conversations continue throughout the term, with form tutors offering enough guidance to allow students both to aim high and to make informed, realistic and appropriate choices.

 Subject Prefects from the current Sixth Form are often recruited to mentor Years 10 and 11, and the opportunity to come down to the Common Room for a chat and a cup of coffee as well as some academic support, can make the separate identity of THS Sixth Form seem friendly and accessible.